 - It is considered that by obtaining a darshan of Lord Chintamani, one can get satisfaction and spiritual fulfillment in his or her life.

 - Historically, the idol is the family deity of Shri Madhavrao Peshwa.
-The well-known ruler is considered to have devoted his last days at the Temple.
+The well-known ruler is considered to have devoted his last days to the Temple.

 - The town of Theur is also considered to be the place where Saint Morya Gosavji performed penance and was offered darshan by Lord Ganesha appearing as 2 tigers.